 The Charter School writes off all accounts receivable and grants receivable balances deemed to be uncollectible.
 If a portion of the remaining receivables balances are considered questionable regarding full collection, the Charter School will provide an allowance for doubtful accounts for those questionable accounts.
-No allowance was deemed necessary as of June 30, 2017 and 2016.
+No allowance was deemed necessary as of June 30, 2019 and 2018, respectively.